 This paper is organized as follows.
-Section 2 presents the selection criteria for the globular cluster sample and introduces the photometric data employed.
-Section 3 outlines the matched-filter technique adopted to search for tidal tails around globular clusters.
-Section 4 presents the main results, including the identification and classification of tidal structures, their correlation with physical parameters, orbital properties, and the Galactic environment, as well as a discussion of the limitations in detecting such structures.
-Section 5 summarizes the main findings of this study.
+In Sect.
+2 we present the selection criteria for the globular cluster sample and introduces the photometric data employed.
+In Sect.
+3 we outline the matched-filter technique adopted to search for tidal tails around GCs.
+In Sect.
+4 we present the main results, including the identification and classification of tidal structures, their correlation with physical parameters, orbital properties, and the Galactic environment, as well as a discussion of the limitations in detecting such structures.
+In Sect.
+5 we summarize the main findings of this study.